tonguedx/tonguedx/README.md

 **Notes:**
 - In the test set, there are some Pulse annotations, but they have been abandoned and are no longer in use.
-- The Heart, Lung, Spleen, Liver, and Kidney annotations utilize a more extensive and complex set of attributes beyond the basic 8 tongue features.
+- The Heart, Lung, Spleen, Liver, and Kidney annotations (0 indicating normal and 1 indicating abnormal) utilize a more extensive and complex set of attributes beyond the basic 8 tongue features.
 - The Gender and Age labels can also be utilized if needed.

+### Dataset Split ###
+For the specific dataset split, please refer to the reference materials.
+Alternatively, you can use your own custom data split instead of the five-folds.

 ### Download Access: